 These professionals can also work on commercial buildings, however this article will focus on the residential side of their jobs.

-Interior decorators focus on the aesthetics of a home.
+Interior decorators focus only on the aesthetics of a home.

 Their main focus is on making an existing home more visually appealing.

 They can assist in selecting flooring, lighting, window coverings, paint colors, furniture, and accessories.

 Interior decorators are not required to have any special training or certifications, so anyone can call themselves an interior decorator.

 Interior designers focus on the function as well as the aesthetics of a home - everything from floor to ceiling, but typically excluding the foundation and roof.

 They can assist you with everything an interior decorator can, however they also design interior structural components such as plumbing, electrical, carpentry (cabinets, closet layout, decorative molding, etc), kitchens, and bathrooms.